 UC:MA44/7 - Papers of Sir Michael Sadler (Master 1923-34) > Papers on the Robert Ross Memorial Collection.
 Available here (PDF opens in new window.)

 The majority of the collection’s printed material is catalogued on SOLO (Search Oxford Libraries Online; the Bodleian Libraries’ union catalogue) here.
 However, most records are brief and some items remain uncatalogued.
-The cataloguing of the collection is currently being upgraded with more detail added to existing records and new records added where necessary.
-The best ways to search SOLO for items in the collection is to search by title and limit by University College or to search by shelf-mark (e.g. Ross d.5).
+Cataloguing of the collection is currently being upgraded with more detail added to existing records and new records created where necessary.
+The best way to search SOLO for items in the collection is to search by title and limit by University College or to search by shelf-mark (e.g. Ross d.5).

 View or download the Robert Ross Memorial Collection 1932 handlist PDF here (opens in new window.)

 View or download the Ross MSS details PDF here (opens in new window) - this is a more detailed document describing the manuscript items in the handlist.

 The more ephemeral material in the Robert Ross Memorial Collection is currently being catalogued into two series.

 The first series is identified by the prefix ‘Env’ and contains material originally inserted into some of the books but subsequently removed and filed in accompanying envelopes.
 It is not known when this was done but the material is now being catalogued and transferred to archival quality storage.
 Items found in other books are also being added to the ‘Env’ sequence.

 The second series is identified by the prefix 'Box' and contains boxes of miscellanea.
 These too are in the process of being catalogued and transferred to archival quality storage.
 This series contains newspaper cuttings, publisher's catalogues, bibliographical notes, theatre programmes, photographs and other ephemera relating to Ledger's collection and contribution to the Bibliography of Oscar Wilde.